uptonking/note4yaoo/lib-excel-ospreadsheet-codebase.md

 - The tree is a data structure used to maintain the different branches of the `SelectiveHistory`.
   - Branches can be "stacked" on each other and an execution path can be derived from any stack of branches.
 The rules to derive this path is explained below.
   - An operation can be cancelled/undone by inserting a new branch below this operation.
+# collaboration-ot
+- An Operation can be executed to change a data structure from state A to state B.
+  - It should hold the necessary data used to perform this transition.
+  - It should be possible to revert the changes made by this operation.
+- **In the context of o-spreadsheet, the data from an operation would be a revision (the commands are used to execute it, the `changes` are used to revert it**).

+- ot转换transform，分为 genericTransform 和 specificTransform
+  - src/collaborative/ot/ot.ts
+    - Apply all generic transformation based on the characteristic of the given commands.
+  - src/collaborative/ot/ot_specific.ts

+- For all Core commands, a transformation function should be written for all core commands.
+- In practice, the transformations are very similar:
+  - Checking the sheet on which the command is triggered
+  - **Adapting coord, zone, target** with structure manipulation commands (remove, add cols and rows, ...)
+- If a command should be skipped (insert a text in a deleted sheet), the transformation function should return undefined.
 # view-layer
 - 基于odoo自研owl框架，类似vue的reactivity + vdom

 - Model初始化时markRaw(this)，未使用owl的reactivity
+# formula
+- 基于ast
 # more
 - `key in {}` is ~12 times slower than `{}[key]`.
   - So, we check the absence of key only when the direct access returns a falsy value.
 It's done to ensure that the registry can contains falsy values